Pressure Cooker vs. Slow Cooker: What’s the Difference?

 pressure cooker vs slow cooker

-A pressure cooker is a convenient cooking appliance that can help you make a variety of meals without planning ahead.
+A pressure cooker is a convenient cooking appliance that can help you make various meals without planning.

-While a slow cooker requires you to start your meal a few hours before you plan on eating it, a pressure cooker allows you to wing it as long as you have the ingredients you need on hand.
-With a pressure cooker vs. slow cooker, you can decide to make a roast at 5 pm and have it ready within an hour.
+While a slow cooker requires you to start your meal a few hours before eating it, a pressure cooker allows you to wing it as long as you have the necessary ingredients.
+With a pressure cooker vs. a slow cooker, you can make a roast at 5 pm and have it ready within an hour.

-Note that there are two different kinds of pressure cookers you can buy: a stove top pressure cooker or an electric pressure cooker.
+You can buy two pressure cookers: a stovetop or an electric pressure cooker.
 Both types are often smaller than slow cookers and cook a lot faster.
-The same recipe that would take 6 to 8 hours in a slow cooker takes just 45 minutes to finish in a pressure cooker.
+The same recipe that would take 6 to 8 hours in a slow cooker takes 45 minutes to finish in a pressure cooker.

-Pressure cookers can also be healthier to use than both slow cookers and conventional stovetop cooking methods.
+Pressure cookers can also be healthier than slow, conventional stovetop cooking methods.
 Why?
-Pressure cooked food doesn’t lose as many heat sensitive vitamins or minerals.
+Pressure-cooked food doesn’t lose as many heat-sensitive vitamins or minerals.
 A lot of liquid dissolves during high-temperature cooking and when foods are boiled down.
 The minerals and vitamins also dissolve with the liquid.

 How a Pressure Cooker Works

-A pressure cooker is a pot with a tight locking lid and a valve that controls the steam pressure inside.
-As the pot heats up, the sealed lid traps steam inside, which raises the boiling point from 212 F to 250 F. This higher temperature helps your food cook faster.
-It also forces more liquid into the food, which is why meats can get tender even with shorter cook times.
+A pressure cooker is a pot with a tight, locking lid and a valve that controls the steam pressure inside.
+As the pot heats up, the sealed lid traps steam inside, which raises the boiling point from 212 F to 250 F. Higher temperatures helps your food cook faster.
+It also forces more liquid into the food for tender meat at less time.

 The high heat from pressure cooking causes more browning on meats and caramelization on vegetables.
-If you like to cook, you know how important good caramelization is for flavor.
+If you like to cook, you know how vital good caramelization is for flavor.

-If you think pressure cooking sounds a lot like steaming, you’d be right technically, but the flavor this cooking method produces isn’t the same.
-Because of a pressure cooker’s ability to caramelize ingredients, even when liquid is added, the flavor is much fuller than anything you could get with traditional steaming methods.
+If you think pressure cooking sounds much like steaming, you’d be right technically, but the flavor this cooking method produces is different.
+Because of a pressure cooker’s ability to caramelize ingredients, even when liquid is added, the taste is much fuller than anything you could get with traditional steaming methods.

 Stovetop Pressure Cookers